jhipster/generator-jhipster/BLUEPRINTS.md

 # JHipster Blueprints

-Blueprints allows adding new features or change current features.
+Blueprints allow adding new features or changing current features.

 ## Creating a Blueprint